 Despite the imperial drive sizes, virtually all cars made in the last 30 years will have metric-sized nuts and bolts, so you’ll need metric sockets and spanners.

-There are many designs available, but without doubt, the most useful ones are combination wrenches.
+There are many designs of spanners available, but without doubt, the most useful ones are combination spanners.
 This is where one end is open-ended, and the other end has a closed ring of the same size.
 The open end can be useful where access is restricted, but can easily slip as it only acts upon the nut/bolt in 2 places.
 If it slips it will almost certainly damage the fastener, and probably your knuckles as well.
-The golden rule is: always use a ring wrench instead of an open-end, where possible.
+The golden rule is: always use a ring spanner instead of an open-end, where possible.

-The ring wrenches are available as bi-hex and full hex design, for the same reasons as sockets, described above.
+The ring spanners are available as bi-hex and full hex design, for the same reasons as sockets, described above.

 These can be invaluable for odd size fasteners, turnbuckles, or generally preventing things from rotating when you don’t want them to.
 However, they do have limitations…

-Just like open-end wrenches, they only make contact in two places with the nut/bolt.
+Just like open-end spanners, they only make contact in two places with the nut/bolt.
 Plus there is always a little ‘play’ between the sliding jaw and the fixed jaw, so it never sits completely parallel.
-This means they are prone to slipping, and poor quality adjustable wrenches will slip lots.
+This means they are prone to slipping, and poor quality adjustable spanners will slip lots.

 Lots of different shapes and sizes of pliers are available, but generally, a three-piece set will suffice.